ava-labs/awm-relayer/README.md

   - Whether or not to encrypt the connection to the source subnet's API node.

   `"rpc-endpoint": string`
-  - The RPC endpoint of the source subnet's API node.
-If provided, `api-node-host`, `api-node-port`, and `encrypt-connection` are ignored
+  - The RPC endpoint of the destination subnet's API node.
+Used in favor of `api-node-host`, `api-node-port`, and `encrypt-connection` when constructing the endpoint

-  `"ws-endpoint": string`
-  - The WebSocket endpoint of the source subnet's API node.
-If provided, `api-node-host`, `api-node-port`, and `encrypt-connection` are ignored

   `"account-private-key": string`
   - The hex-encoded private key to use for signing transactions on the destination subnet.
 May be provided by the environment variable `ACCOUNT_PRIVATE_KEY`.
 Each `destination-subnet` may use a separate private key by appending the blockchain ID to the private key environment variable name, e.g. `ACCOUNT_PRIVATE_KEY_11111111111111111111111111111111LpoYY`

 ## Architecture